-Course prices includes rental dive equipment, PADI materials and certification fee, breakfast and lunch on the boat.
+Course prices includes rental dive equipment, training materials and certification fee, breakfast and lunch on the boat.

 Advanced Open Water course pre-requisites:

 Minimum 15 years of age (12 for Junior Advanced open water diver certification)

 The advanced course is an ideal course to combine with a liveaboard to the Similan Islands or Hin Daeng.
 The course dives fit seamlessly in with the scheduled dives.
 The course price is much cheaper on the liveaboard (usually about 50% cheaper but boats vary).

 Why you should do an advanced course

-If you have just done your PADI Open Water course you may be wondering why you should do the Advanced course and when you should do it.
+If you have just done your Open Water course you may be wondering why you should do the Advanced course and when you should do it.
 In general we recommend everyone to do the advanced course as soon as possible after the open water course although the reasons why may vary for different divers.

-The name “advanced course” is slightly misleading.
+The “advanced” is slightly misleading.
 Five dives does not an advanced diver make but those extra two days of diving will improve your underwater ability considerably.
 When you consider how much you learned in your first 4 dives you can imagine how much better you will be after 5 more.
 Doing the advanced course shortly after the open water course consolidates your skills before you have a chance to forget anything.

 As any diving instructor will tell you, not all newly certified divers are equal.
 Some divers scrape through the open water course.
 They can dive safely but not well.
 The advanced course goes a long way to increase confidence and competence underwater.
 Some people take to diving naturally.
 In their case the advanced course is a chance to try new stuff like diving deep and exploring a reef.
 Or taking underwater photos for a first time.